ravish2002/Wellcare/README.md

 - Engage in virtual consultations to receive expert medical advice.
 - Responsive UI design for seamless user experience across devices.
 - Utilizes React-Toastify for notifications, React Router DOM for page routing, and FontAwesomeIcon for icons.
-- Deployed using GitHub Pages for easy access and sharing.

 ## Contributing